 This is often done through use of an Exploit Kit, a toolkit that probes your computer for software that’s not been updated, identifying any security holes and implanting the malware.
 Good antivirus software will pick them up, for instance Kaspersky comes with web filtering to block dangerous URLs, but it also pays to avoid clicking on links that appear in online ads and pop-ups and cancelling any download prompts that might appear.
 Also, ensure that you install all available updates to your operating system and software as and when the manufacturer releases them.

 Common sense and care

-As well as installing the best antivirus software, the most effective way to protect yourself from computer viruses is by being careful, avoiding suspicious links and downloads, and keeping your computer's operating system up to date.
+As well as installing a solid antivirus, or upgrading to one of the best internet security software, the most effective way to protect yourself from computer viruses is by being careful, avoiding suspicious links and downloads, and keeping your computer's operating system up to date.